tikv/rfcs/text/2018-10-25-batch-split.md

 - after: it scans key-value pairs in a Region's range sequentially to accumulate their size as `total_size` and stops once the size reaches `region_split_size * (batch_split_limit-1) + region_max_size` or scans to the end of the range.
-During the scan process, it records the key as split key every `region_split_size`, but after finishing scanning, it may discard the last split key if the size of rest Region is not bigger than `region_max_size - region_split_size`.
+During the scan process, it records the key as a split key every `region_split_size`, but after finishing scanning, it may discard the last split key if the size of the rest is not bigger than `region_max_size - region_split_size`.
 With this algorithm, if `batch_split_limit` is set to 1, TiKV can perfectly behave the same way as the split without batch.